tmtsoftware/esw-web-app-template.g8/src/main/g8/README.md

 Run
 ```
 cs install csw-services:<version>
-csw-services start -k
+csw-services start --auth
 ```
 NOTE: version should be same as that being used in `ESW` for this project.

 This will start auth service.
-You can run `csw_services.sh start --help` to get more information.
+You can run `csw-services start --help` to get more information.

 ## Running the App